-There are no issues with dog waste across the University, so we do not have any dog waste bins apart from those at David Lewis Playing Fields, which are emptied, when necessary, by trained operatives.
-This is reviewed regularly and if dog waste does become an issue, more bins and signage are installed.
+There are no issues with dog waste across the University, so we do not have any dog waste bins.
+This is reviewed regularly and if dog waste does become an issue, bins and signage will be installed.
 The Assistance and Other Animals on Campus Code of Practice details the University's expectations and processes with respect to staff and students wanting to bring animals onto campus for a variety of reasons.